garrandall/popular-music-data/tracks/keep-the-ball-rollin--al-hirt.md

 Right into my heart

-Half of a loaf isn't better than none when I'm starvin' for you Don't hold me tight if ev'ry night we stop at two
+Half of a loaf isn't better than none when I'm starvin' for you Don't hold me tight if every night we stop at two
 If you want me there when you call
 Then girl it's all or nothing next time you do